TrojanEdit: Multimodal Backdoor Attack Against Image Editing Model: Experiment

-\textbf{Error Attack Rate (EAR)} measures the model's error rate on clean samples that incorrectly generate the backdoor target image.
+\textit{Error Attack Rate (EAR).} EAR measures the model's error rate on clean samples that incorrectly generate the backdoor target image.
 A lower EAR indicates that the model's normal functionality remains largely unaffected by the backdoor.

+\textit{CLIP-Image (CLIP-I) Similarity.} We normalize the baseline CLIP text-image~\cite{Brooks2023InstructPix2Pix:} direction similarity to 0.1 and compute the similarity between the edited image and the original image using CLIP-I; higher CLIP-I reflects better editing quality.

 We created a dataset based on backdoor target images and normally edited images, and trained ResNet-50 to classify the generated images in order to evaluate ASR and EAR.
 ResNet-50 achieved an accuracy of over 90\% in recognizing backdoor target images during testing.
-More details about the dataset and the testing procedure for ResNet-50 can be found in the appendix.